Eerie, Indiana: The Other Dimension

-Eerie, Indiana: The Other Dimension is an American horror television series.
+Eerie, Indiana: The Other Dimension is an American horror science-fiction television series.
 It is a spin-off of Eerie, Indiana.
-This series aired on the Fox Kids Network in 1998.
+The series stars Bill Switzer and Daniel Clark as the main protagonists.
+It aired on the Fox Kids Network in 1998.

 Plot

 The series revolves around best friends Mitchell Taylor and Stanley Hope.
-Like earlier Eerie, Indiana residents Marshall Teller and Simon Holmes, they are constantly encountering strange and out-of-this-world phenomena in their hometown.
-Bill Switzer played the lead character, Mitchell Taylor.
+Like earlier Eerie, Indiana residents Marshall Teller and Simon Holmes, they are constantly encountering strange and out-of-this-world phenomena in their hometown of Eerie, Indiana, depicted as the "weirdest place on Earth."

+Weird things happen but only Mitchell and Stanley seem to notice, and in an effort to prove to people what they have known for a while now, Mitchell and Stanley begin collecting evidence of the strange phenomena they encounter.